The annual Posters in Parliament brings together a remarkable collection of the best undergraduate research from across the country.

-The modern world faces big challenges in a huge range of areas such as energy, health and sustainability but Posters in Parliament clearly demonstrates we have a new generation of emerging researchers able to meet those challenges.
+The University of Sussex proudly backs programmes that support and celebrate undergraduate research and is delighted to host the 2019 Posters in Parliament event.
+The exhibition is a great opportunity for students to share research and ideas with those from other universities across the UK.
+The modern world faces big challenges in a huge range of areas such as energy, health and sustainability but Posters in Parliament clearly demonstrates that we have a new generation of emerging researchers able to meet those challenges.

 Information for participating universities and students

 Further information about Posters in Parliament 2020 will be made available to those who have confirmed their attendance at the event.